earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/2017-01-01-mid-term-final.md

   * An image that shows the 2 types of data that you'll be working with - this may be a rough plot or just some of the raw data.
   * An brief discussion of what you think you'll find working on your project.

+Be sure to closely review the rubric below to see how your presentation will be graded!
 You will have some time the week before the presentation is due to ask questions and work on your group project in class.

 **Notes:**